plone/plone.app.contenttypes/README.txt

 Thanks to::

   * The organizers of the Plone-Conference 2011 in San Francisco for a great conference!

-For more documentation see http://piratepad.net/OkuEys2lgS for now.